borgmatic-collective/borgmatic/docs/how-to/add-preparation-and-cleanup-steps-to-backups.md

  * `when`: Only trigger the hook when borgmatic is run with particular actions (`create`, `prune`, etc.) listed here.
 Defaults to running for all actions.
  * `run`: List of one or more shell commands or scripts to run when this command hook is triggered.

-Note that borgmatic does not run `error` hooks if an error occurs within an `everything` hook.
+borgmatic does not run `error` hooks if an error occurs within an `everything` hook.

 There's also another command hook that works a little differently: